soler2000/com.lightwaverf/README.md

   * Other Lightwave products

 **Version Changes**
+  * 0.5 Fixed Issue with off command with newer lightwave devices
   * 0.4 Ablity to flash lights, fixed bug with flows, fixed virtual devices when pairing sockets

 ---